Roberto Fernandes

-José Roberto Fernandes Barros (born 5 May 1971), known as Roberto Fernandes, is a Brazilian football manager and former player who played as a midfielder.
+José Roberto Fernandes Barros (born 5 May 1971), known as Roberto Fernandes, is a Brazilian football coach and former player who played as a midfielder.

 Career

 Born in Recife, Pernambuco, Fernandes played for Náutico and Santa Cruz as a youth.
 A midfielder, he played professionally for América-SP and Ferroviário do Recife before retiring; he subsequently became a manager of the latter club in 1997.

 Fernandes subsequently worked for Surubim and Unibol before moving to the São Paulo state, where he led Primavera to the Campeonato Paulista Série B2 title in 2001.
 He began the 2002 season with Independente de Limeira, later working with Linense (where he was stabbed by a player whom he released) and Londrina's under-20 squad; he was appointed manager of the first team in the latter club for the ensuing campaign on 14 November 2002.

 Fernandes achieved promotion to the Campeonato Paulista Série A2 with Guaratinguetá in 2004, and was later in charge of Anapolina during the Série B. He also worked with São Bento in that year, where he left in December to take over União São João.

 On 23 December 2004, Fernandes left União São João without managing a single match for the club, after accepting an offer from Ceará.
 He was sacked the following March, being replaced by Jair Pereira, and later went on to work at Vila Nova.

 Fernandes was in charge of five different clubs during the 2006 season: Santo André, Vila Nova, Ceilândia, Ituano, and Brasiliense; with the latter club he won the 2007 Campeonato Brasiliense before accepting an offer from Náutico in July of that year.
 He resigned from Náutico on 20 May 2008, despite leading the Série A at the time, and was named at the helm of Atlético Paranaense just hours later, replacing Ney Franco; he was himself dismissed by Furacão on 4 August.

 Fernandes returned to Náutico on 8 August 2008, but was sacked the following 7 March.
 He took over Figueirense five days later, but was relieved of his duties on 29 August.